OfficeDev/Microsoft-Teams-Samples/samples/tab-nested-auth/nodejs/README.md

       * Choose the **supported account types** (any account type will work)
       * Leave **Redirect URI** empty.
       * Choose **Register**.
   3. On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
-You’ll need those later when updating your Teams application manifest and in the `.env` files.
+You’ll need those later when updating your Teams application manifest and in the `Msal.js` files.
   4. Navigate to **Authentication**
       If an app hasn't been granted IT admin consent, users will have to provide consent the first time they use an app.
   - Set a redirect URI: